bokeh/bokeh/sphinx/source/docs/tutorial/charts.rst

 Creating Charts
 ---------------

-With the next examples, we'll the basics of using `bokeh.charts` to create rich charts commonly used without having to access lower level components.
+With the next examples, we'll learn the basics of using `bokeh.charts` to create rich charts commonly used without having to access lower level components.

 Area, Line and Step Charts